 Beta-carotene and other carotenoids (such as alpha-carotene and beta-cryptoxanthin) are powerful antioxidants that are important for the maintenance of a healthy immune system.
 Since the carotenoids can be converted into a different form of vitamin A (retinol) when necessary, it's a good idea to give your body enough of them to use when it needs to.

 Because carotenoids are water soluble, whatever your body doesn't need is passed in your urine—which means you can't build up toxic levels, but you can end up with some very bright yellow urine.
+But there is one note of caution: If someone has alcoholic liver disease or hypothyroidism, the liver has a difficult time converting beta-carotene into vitamin A, so toxic levels can build up if large doses of beta-carotene are taken under those circumstances.

-How Much Vitamin A?
+How Much Vitamin A Should You Take?

 Because manufacturers must list both retinyl palmitate and beta-carotene as "vitamin A" on their labels, figuring out how much of each you're getting in a supplement is a tricky business.
 Conscientious manufacturers will break it down for you in parentheses—such as "25% from retinyl palmitate and 75% from beta-carotene."